jdlib/JDBX/UserGuide.md

 If your result is updatable, you can or update or delete the current row, or insert a new row:

-	// configure a updatable result	and retrieve the result StaticStmt stmt = ....
+	// configure the result to be updatable
+	StaticStmt stmt = ....
 	stmt.init().resultConcurrency(ResultConcurrency.CONCUR_UPDATABLE);
 	QueryResult qr = stmt.createQuery(sql).result();